mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

   Teaching provides a good opportunity to further my studies.
 Yes                                    0                   4          123     133              ***260***     0.011
                                                                 No                                     0                   8          23      19               ***50***

-The collected data of teachers' answer on whether they would choose again their career shows that there are many different perspectives, however 16.25% (52 teachers) of the sample wants to change career.
-In which, previously 48 teachers were keens to choose teaching as career because of enjoying working with children, and 42 teachers who highly regarded teaching provides opportunity to further studies, however these samples chose not select teaching as their career.
-The difference between two answers of choosing teaching profession again and the reason for being a teacher (P = 0.027 \< 0.05) shows that after a period of working, they have changed mind in considering teaching as a career.
-Although only small samples selected not to remain in teaching career, yet with regards to the reason for choosing teaching, it's essential to have adjustment in teacher policy.
-Researchers who have examined the phenomenon of the career switcher into teaching in various countries have suggested that the rewards of salary and career prestige are not a high priority for this group who decide later on a career change (Crow, Levine, & Nager, 1990; Mayotte, 2003; Priyadharshini & Robinson-Pant, 2003; Richardson & Watt, 2005).
+Few researches notice that the rewards of salary and career prestige are not a high priority for people decide later on a career change into teaching (Crow et al., 1990; Mayotte, 2003; Priyadharshini & Robinson-Pant, 2003; Richardson & Watt, 2005).
 In societies in which career success is measured by salary, career prestige, and social status, the decision to switch to a job that provides for personal satisfaction, the rewards of making a social contribution, and a desire to keep learning, is often seen as an ''implausible choice'' (Crow et al., 1990, p.
 197).

 Recent work in the U.S. (Liu et al., 2000) suggests that the increasing salary gap between teaching and other professions, poor working